-18 Between 2001 and 2003, the House Committee on Government Reform held three hearings on ICHEIC and Holocaust insurance issues.
-For information on the hearings held and related legislative proposals see [http://oversight.house.gov/investigations.asp?id=237].
+19 Between 2001 and 2003, the House Committee on Government Reform held three hearings on ICHEIC and Holocaust insurance issues.
+For information on the hearings held and related legislative proposals see http://oversight.house.gov/investigations.asp?id=237.

-19 Eizenstat captures much of the criticism surrounding ICHEIC in his characterization of ICHEIC Chairman Eagleburger's own complaints about the ICHEIC process as follows: "there was incessant internal bickering over every issue - how to value policies from prewar days, which lists of policyholders should be opened, the costs to be borne in processing claims, the ICHEIC claims process itself.
-Eagleburger had difficulty getting the companies, particularly Allianz, to fulfill the terms of the MOU...And ICHEIC's administrative failings led to few claims paid and large costs."
+20 Eizenstat captures much of the criticism surrounding ICHEIC in his characterization of ICHEIC Chairman Eagleburger's own complaints about the ICHEIC process as follows: "there was incessant internal bickering over every issue-how to value policies from prewar days, which lists of policyholders should be opened, the costs to be borne in processing claims, the ICHEIC claims process itself.
+Eagleburger had difficulty getting the companies, particularly Allianz, to fulfill the terms of the MOU ...
+And ICHEIC's administrative failings led to few claims paid and large costs."
 Eizenstat, op. cit., p.
 267.

-20 See, for example, Sidney Zabludoff, "The International Commission of Holocaust-Era Insurance Claims: Excellent Concept but Inept Implementation," Jewish Political Studies Review, Spring 2005.
+21 See, for example, Sidney Zabludoff, "The International Commission of Holocaust-Era Insurance Claims: Excellent Concept but Inept Implementation," Jewish Political Studies Review, Spring 2005.

-ICHEIC proponents argue that publicly available audits of insurance company participation in the claims process and ICHEIC's final results demonstrate that the companies did indeed follow the agreed upon principles in honoring tens of thousands of unpaid Holocaust-era insurance policies.
+ICHEIC proponents argue that publicly available audits and ICHEIC's final results demonstrate that the companies did indeed follow the agreed upon principles in honoring tens of thousands of unpaid Holocaust-era insurance policies.
 Clinton and Bush Administration officials and others involved in the process also argue that the ICHEIC claims process, with its relaxed standards of proof and historical research, gave potential claimants a far better opportunity to resolve claims than they would have received in a U.S. court of law.
 In addressing criticism of insurers' lack of accountability, they emphasize that insurers would not have participated in ICHEIC or any other restitution process without retaining full control over claims decisions.
 Furthermore, the fact that ICHEIC was incorporated in Switzerland and headquartered in London, England, insulated the organization's decisions from scrutiny under U.S. law.

-Congressional concerns regarding initial problems with ICHEIC administration, oversight, and its claims process were brought to light during a November 2001 hearing before the House Committee on Government Reform.
-During the hearing, critics expressed dismay that ICHEIC had not launched its claims process until early 2000 - one and one-half years after the MOU was signed - and that an initial yearlong "pilot" claims process resulted in a reported 99% rejection rate.
-ICHEIC was also confronted with complaints of high administrative costs and board secrecy.
-ICHEIC supporters generally acknowledge that the claims process got off to a slow and problematic start, but argue that initial missteps were addressed and the claims process was ultimately fair and comprehensive.
+Initial congressional concerns regarding problems with ICHEIC administration, oversight, and its claims process were brought to light during a November 2001 hearing before the House Committee on Government Reform.
+During the hearing, critics expressed dismay that ICHEIC had not launched its claims process until early 2000-one and one-half years after the MOU was signed-and that a year-long "pilot" claims process resulted in what some considered remarkably high rejection rates.22 ICHEIC was also confronted with complaints of high administrative costs and board secrecy.
+ICHEIC supporters generally acknowledge that the claims process got off to a slow and problematic start, but argue that initial missteps were addressed and that the claims process was ultimately fair and comprehensive.

 In the year following the 2001 congressional hearing, an "Executive Monitoring Group" appointed by Chairman Eagleburger to investigate claims handling found widespread mismanagement in insurance company handling of documented claims.
-As a result, ICHEIC implemented a verification system to "verify" company claims decisions, and compelled participating insurance companies to undergo audits of their claims decisions after 2002.21
+As a result, ICHEIC implemented a verification system to "verify" company claims decisions, and compelled participating insurance companies to undergo audits of their claims decisions after 2002.23